On this page

 Most analysis questions follow this pattern:

-1. Search: Find relevant content (charts, dashboards, experiments)
+1. Search: Find relevant charts, dashboards, or experiments.

-You can create new content directly through natural language:
+You can create and edit Amplitude content directly through conversation:

-1. Create: Build new charts, dashboards, experiments, or cohorts.
+1. Create: Build new charts, dashboards, notebooks, experiments, cohorts, flags, or metrics.

-4. Deploy: Save and use the created content in Amplitude.
+4. Deploy: Save and use the content in Amplitude.

 Plugins

-The Amplitude MCP Marketplace is the official plugin repository for Amplitude MCP.
-It provides a curated set of reusable skills that extend what you can do with the Amplitude MCP server in Claude Code, Cursor, and Claude.
+The Amplitude MCP Marketplace is the official open-source plugin repository for Amplitude MCP.
+It provides a curated set of reusable skills, agents, and commands that extend what you can do with the Amplitude MCP server in Claude Code, Cursor, Claude, and Codex.

 Install the plugin